casjay-dotfiles/scripts/templates/readmes/projects/vue.md

-# 👋 Welcome to the ProjectName project 👋
+# 👋 Welcome to ProjectName 👋

   ProjectDescription